This article is part of a larger series on Business Financing.

 1. Large Amounts of Capital Can Be Raised

-Many small business loans for startups are limited to $5 million and qualifying can be difficult.
-However, venture capital is available in amounts as small as $100,000 for a seed stage and more than $25 million for more mature startups in large markets.
-There is also a tendency for startups to raise venture capital several times, allowing companies to access a large amount of capital that would otherwise be impossible.
+Many startups seeking small business loans may only qualify for $5 million or less in financing and qualifying can be difficult.
+However, venture capital is available in amounts as small as $100,000 for the seed stage and more than $25 million for more mature startups.
+There’s also a tendency for startups to raise venture capital several times, allowing companies to access large amounts of capital that would otherwise be impossible to obtain.

-Bringing on venture capital helps startup founders manage the risk inherent in most startups.
+Obtaining venture capital can help startup founders manage the risk inherent in most startups.
 By having an experienced team oversee growth and operations, startups are more likely to avoid major issues.
-The rate of failure for startups is still 20% in the first year, but having someone to turn to for advice when a complex situation arises can improve the odds of making a good decision.
+The rate of failure for startups is still 20% in the first year, but when a complex situation arises, having a partner or investor with experience in helping startups succeed can improve the odds of making a good decision.

-When a venture capital firm invests in your business, it will do so for equity in the company.
-This means that unlike small business and personal loans, there are no regular payments for your business to make.
-This frees up capital for your business, allowing you to reinvest by improving products, hiring a larger team, or further expanding operations instead of making interest payments.
+When a venture capital firm invests in your business, it’ll do so for equity in the company.
+This means that, unlike small business and personal loans, there are no regular payments for your business to make.
+This frees up working capital for your business, allowing you to reinvest by improving products, hiring a larger team, or further expanding operations.

-In most cases, you will not have to contribute additional personal assets to the growth of your business.
-While many startup funding options will require founders to pledge their homes as collateral or use their 401(k) for startup costs, most venture capital agreements will leave the founder’s personal assets outside of the discussion.
+In most cases, you won’t have to contribute additional personal assets to the growth of your business.
+While many startup funding options will require founders to pledge some form of personal assets as collateral, most venture capital agreements won’t require a pledge of personal assets when the agreement is drafted.

 Many successful startup founders become partners at venture capital firms after they exit their businesses.
-They often have experience scaling a company, solving day-to-day and larger problems, and monitoring financial performance.
-Even if they don’t have a startup background, they are often experienced at assisting startups and sit on the boards of as many as ten at a time.
-This can make them valuable leadership resources for the companies in which they are invested.
+These individuals often have experience scaling a company, solving day-to-day and longer-term problems, and monitoring financial performance.
+Even if they don’t have a startup background, they often have experience with assisting startups and sit on the boards of as many as 10 at a time.
+This can make them valuable leadership resources for the companies in which they’re invested.